afberg/find-a-funda/README.md

 Simply clone the repository to a location of your choice, run an `npm install` and you are good to go... almost.

 Since the funda API doesn't allow CORS (hrm hrm...) most modern browsers will block the application from receiving any requests.
+If all you're seeing is a spinning stroopwafel, then that means we're getting opaque responses from the server or they are being blocked.

-A more permanent solution would be to proxy any requests from the application via a web-server on the local machine, but for now you will have to run your browser with the `--disable-web-security`-flag.
+A more permanent solution would be to proxy any API requests via a web-server on the local machine, but for now you will have to run your browser with the `--disable-web-security` -flag.
 For chrome on a mac this can be done with the following command

 *Make sure all browser windows are closed*